 Tailor-made homes, tailor prices

 Modular construction is hardly new.
-Mobile homes, a type of modular housing, have been a popular form of inexpensive housing for decades, and single-family modulars have become a relatively cheap option for first-time homeowners and empty nesters who don’t need lots of space.
+Mobile homes, a sister of modular housing, have been a popular form of inexpensive housing for decades, and single-family modulars have become a relatively cheap option for first-time homeowners and empty nesters who don’t need lots of space.
 What is new is the idea that modular construction methods can be used to revolutionize the entire construction industry.
-This could be especially true for apartments and condos—the productivity of which has barely increased since 1945, according to the McKinsey Global Institute—and bring down the cost of housing in the process.
+This could be especially true for apartments and condos—the productivity of which has barely increased since 1945, according to the McKinsey Global Institute—bringing down the cost of housing in the process.

 To understand why multifamily housing construction is so expensive, it helps to know how it’s usually built.
-The orchestrator of the whole process is the developer—the business person who puts the deals together, securing funds from a bank or investors (or government or charitable agencies, for subsidized housing), and hiring professionals to design and construct the building.
-Typically, the developer selects a general contractor, and that contractor, in turn, hires subcontractors, who then often hire sub-subcontractors, and so on.
+The conductor of the whole process is the developer—the business person who puts the deals together, securing funds from a bank or investors (or government or charitable agencies, for subsidized housing), and hiring professionals to design and construct the building.
+Typically, the developer selects a general contractor and that contractor, in turn, hires subcontractors who then often hire sub-subcontractors, and so on.
 Eventually, the contractor at the bottom of this chain actually does the work.
 Every layer of subs takes on some of the huge risk of a giant construction project but also drives up costs.

-Meanwhile, construction labor is at a premium nationally in the United States, and even more so in Cascadia’s booming major cities.
+Meanwhile, construction labor is at a national premium in the United States, and even more so in Cascadia’s booming major cities.
 According to a recent analysis of affordable and market-rate multifamily construction costs in Portland, “a severe shortage of both skilled and unskilled labor in the PDX construction market” has led to cost escalation greater than the rest of the country.

 Modular housing minimizes the layers of contractors, putting most or all of the construction processes under the control of one company.